As a wise parent, you probably want your kid to drive safely with the least…

 Leasing a car on the teen’s behalf

 The adult can be the sole applicant for the lease.
-If the driver is under 18 and an adult intends to sign the lease on their behalf, it is a must to check with the company‘s policy.
+If the driver is under 18 (which is the minimum age for signing up the deal) and an adult intends to sign the lease on their behalf, it is a must to check with the company‘s policy.

 Some companies allow the driver to be properly named on the lease contract.
 Though it’s not necessarily included in the lease agreement.
 The teen’s name may not be on the lease agreement with one exclusion.
 As long as he is listed and covered by the adult’s auto insurance policy, he can still drive the leased vehicle.

 Another way is to put your name as a co-signer in the contract.
 It’s a big deal and in this case, you become liable for the whole process.
 Co-lessees are treated as equal owners and are liable for negligent operation of the vehicle, regardless of who’s driving it.

 Adult teenagers can benefit from this arrangement too.
 Adding a co-signer who has a strong credit history, a stable income, and minimal debts can help a lot.
 This way a teen can qualify for a larger lease obligation at a more competitive interest rate.